erikbrinkman/d3-dag/README.md

   * [Zherebko](https://erikbrinkman.github.io/d3-dag/modules/zherebko.html) - topological layout
   * [Arquint](https://erikbrinkman.github.io/d3-dag/modules/arquint.html) - variable sized nodes

+## Experimental ES6 Imports

+As of version 0.7, the full typescript build is released in the `dist` folder.
+That means in addition to importing from the bundled es6 module that was available before, you should be able to import arbitrary nested modules from `d3-dag/dist/...`.
+There may be issues with doing this, but it is at least an option.
+If people report success importing once private members from this more structured interface it may become stable.

 ## Updating

 Information for major changes between releases

+### Updating from 0.6 to 0.7

+There are a number of potentially breaking changes when upgrading from 0.6 to 0.7.
+The first may be a big breaker, the the rest were for private apis or otherwise shouldn't have been used very often.
+- The only large breaking change is the remove of node ids.
+Prior to 0.7, all nodes must have a string id.
+  The string id was necessary to detect loops and identical elements efficiently when iterating.
+  ES6 Sets and Maps make this constraint unnecessary, and so it was removed.
+  To fix the errors created, you'll need to go from accessing `node.id` to instead access `node.data.id` or whatever field was used for the id during creation.
+  Note that `connect` and `stratify` still need ids to create the dag, and so still have their accessors, but `hierarchy` doesn't.
+  Also note that because nodes don't take an id anymore, `connect` now produces nodes with data that stores the id, instead of undefined as before.
+- In `decrossOpt` and `twolayerOpt` the clowntown option was replaced with the `large` option.
+  This renaming should be more clear, and should fail more quickly, preventing people from running optimal decross algorithms on dags that are too big without knowing what's going on.
+- Deprecated members `coordVert` and `coordMinCurve` were removed.
+Note that their layouts can still be achieved with `coordQuad`.
+- The bundled outputs used to be in the `dist` folder, and now their in the `bundle` folder.
+Those paths shouldn't have been hard coded, and the new paths are updated in `package.json`, but if you did hardcode them, this will break.
+- Version 0.6 was tested on node 12, now the minimum node version is 14.

+There were a few nobreaking updates:
+- The `zherebko` method should be a bit better, while running negligibly longer.
+- Now when creating a dag with `dagConnect` or `dagStratify` typescript will pick up the datatype actually passed in, rather than just what was defined when creating the operator.

 ### Updating from 0.5 to 0.6